 In Mattie Mae’s case, the results were surprising.
 Mattie had a Mast Cell Tumor.
 Mast Cell Tumors are a common type of malignant tumor found in dogs.
-They are found in animals both young and old, and can have many different appearances making it impossible to diagnose them on appearance alone.
-They can be aggressive, and can spread to other organs.
-Mattie was taken to surgery and the mass was removed with "wide margins”.
+They are found in animals both young and old and can have many different appearances making it impossible to diagnose them on appearance alone.
+They can be aggressive and can spread to other organs.
+Mattie was taken to surgery and the mass was removed with “wide margins”.
 This is important in aggressive tumors and means we try to remove normal tissue for several cm’s on all sides of the mass.
 This is one reason why it is important to know what tumor you are removing by diagnosing it as best as possible before surgery.
 Then we sent the entire mass off to the pathologist.
-In Mattie’s case, it was a "low grade” tumor; meaning, unlikely to have spread.
-We were successful in removing the entire mass at surgery.
+In Mattie’s case, it was a “low grade” tumor; meaning, unlikely to have spread.
+We were successful in removing the entire mass at the surgery.

 This year, Mattie developed another lump, this time on her neck, and we tested it immediately.
 It was indeed another Mast Cell Tumor.
 This did not represent a spread of the first tumor, but rather that she has an increased susceptibility to developing these types of tumors.
 Again, this one was successfully removed.